rmptxf/NeoController/ble_app_neocontroller/README.md

 #endif
 ```

-To flash the compiled firmware to custom develoment boards (example: Adafruit boards), you can use a nordic development kit.
+To flash the compiled firmware to custom development boards (example: **Adafruit boards**, mainly any nRF52 based board that doesn't have an on-board j-link debugger), you can use a nordic development kit.

 ![flashing the firmware to the adafruit nrf52840 via swd using the nrf52840-dk](https://github.com/rmptxf/NeoController/blob/master/assets/adafruit_nrf52840-flashing_via_swd.jpg)
 > 1: **The nRF52840-DK**.
 It can be any develoment board that have the on-board segger j-link.

 > 2: **The Adafruit Feather nRF52840 Express board**.
-If you will be using the nRF52832, you'll need to solder the SW connector or connect the SWD pins (back of the board as test points) to the P20 connector on the nRF52840-DK.
+If you will be using the nRF52832, you'll need to solder the SWD connector or connect the SWD pins (back of the board as test points) to the **P20** connector on the nRF52840-DK.

 > 3: **The j-link cable**: Socket to socket, 2x5 pin, 1.27mm pitch. [**Example**](https://www.adafruit.com/product/1675).